Search results for

 Edgar Cervantes / Android Authority

 As you can see, these carriers are targeting different types of users.
-Google Fi’s Flexible Plan is the easiest to get into, just because you don’t have to pay for multiple months in advance.
+The Google Fi Wireless Flexible Plan is the easiest to get into, just because you don’t have to pay for multiple months in advance.
 It only costs $20 for a line, with an additional $10 per GB you consume.
 This means you’ll be paying $30 at the lowest end.

 All things considered, though, the cheapest Mint Mobile offer is the 5GB one, and that one costs the equivalent of $25 a month.
 That is already cheaper than using only 1GB on Google Fi’s Flexible plan.
 And with Mint Mobile, you get much more data.
-If you were to use 5GB on Google Fi Wireless, you would pay a total of $70.
+If you were to use 5GB on a Google Fi Wireless Flexible plan, you would pay a total of $70.
 That’s a very significant difference on the lower end.

 Are things any different once you move to the other end of the pricing spectrum?
 Not really.
 Mint Mobile’s Unlimited plan is $40 per month if you get it only for three months, and the price lowers if you pay for more months ahead of time.
 Fi’s Simply Unlimited plan costs $50.
 Google Fi Wireless slows down your data after 35GB, while Mint will do so after 40GB.
-Google Fi offers a more premium Unlimited Plus plan, which allows for using 50GB of data without slow-downs.
+Google Fi Wireless offers a more premium Unlimited Plus plan, which allows for the use of 50GB of data without slow-downs, but that one costs $65 per month.

 Other important factors are the types of discounts both services offer.
 While Mint Mobile offers discounts for paying for more months ahead of time, Google Fi cuts the price as you add more lines to your account.
 This means you’ll end up paying much less with Fi if you need a bunch of lines.

 Let’s say you want four lines on an unlimited plan.
-On Mint Mobile, that would equate to $160 per month if you pay for three months in advance, or $120 per month if you prepay a whole year.
-On the other hand, four lines on Fi’s Simply Unlimited plan cost $80.
+On Mint Mobile, that would equate to $160 per month.
+On the other hand, four lines on the Google Fi Wireless Simply Unlimited plan costs $100 per month

 If you’re interested, we have a dedicated guide on Google Fi Wireless plans.